jpzavala/fabflix-webapp/README.md

 | Case 2: HTTP/10 threads                        | ![](img/scaled-test-2.jpg)   | 131                         | 20.231                                  | 20.060                        | As expected, I can see the advantage of the scaled-version.
 Compared to HTTP/10 threads tested in single instance, these time measures are considerably lower meaning users receive responses faster thanks to load balancing.         |
 | Case 3: HTTP/10 threads/No connection pooling  | ![](img/scaled-test-3.jpg)   | 205                       | 55.308                          | 55.157                | Performance is lower compared to scaled-version case 2 due to no connection pooling.
 But the difference with single instance test case 4 shows that load balancing again reduced all time measures under the same conditions considerably as expected.            |

-## Member's Contribution

-Solo group, you can check all my contributions to the project in the commit history